About this listing

-Stay here for its proximity to everything; the Québecoise neighbourhood; walking distance to the best festivals; park space; access to the rivers; cycling trails; the oysters at Le Brut; VISA runs; non-stop public transit; and the night life!
+Stay here for proximity to everything; the Québecoise neighbourhood; breweries & restos; walk to festivals, the sites, park & rivers; cycling trails; VISA runs; non-stop public transit & the night life!
+A cute flat inside the ugly duckling building.

 The Sunroom, aka Musée de Stas - 98 sq. ft.